Team-Harmony-Dev/LiveColor_Website/README.md

 ## About

-The aim of this project is to provide the user with an app for all their color-picking needs.
-Simply take a photo with your camera or upload an existing image to begin.
-Save your favorite colors, make palettes, generate harmonies, and edit colors.
-The Color Info page makes it easy to copy the HEX, RGB, and HSV values of your chosen color so you can use your favorite colors elsewhere.
+Looking for a convenient color-picking experience on the go?
+Look no further than LiveColor.
+All it takes to get started is simply uploading a photo from your mobile device’s camera roll.
+From there you’ll be able to save colors directly from your own photos!
+Save your favorite colors, design your own palettes, generate complex harmonies, and even edit colors all within LiveColor.

 ## Features